spaniard1978/filesmonster-kodi-addon/readme.md

 - You can mark your favorites (sync with filesmonster.com favorites list)
 - You can download the content to your kodi sistem.

-Avaliable KODI versions:
+<b>Avaliable KODI versions:</b>
-* Kodi Leia
+* Kodi Leia (discontinued - legacy version)
-* Kodi Matrix (19 and above)
+* Kodi Matrix

-Once installed (matrix version) you can update it directly from the addon to get te last updates.
+<b>ABOUT THIS ADD-ON</b>

-This addon uses the oficial API of filesmonster.com service from content-cooperation.com Permium account and more information in www.filesmonster.com You can purchase/renew you premium filesmonster.com account following this link: https://filesmonster.com/premium/?d=%40wnfqp2
+This add-on uses the oficial API of filesmonster.com service from content-cooperation.com Permium account and filesmonster service information in https://filesmonster.com/premium/?d=%40wnfqp2
+Contact: spaniard1978@mixmail.com